openbakery/OBInjector/README.md

 ### Use the injector

 The injector is now ready and we want to inject the MyService instance into our ViewController.
-For this we need to specfiy the property in the ViewController class:
+For this we need to specify the property in the ViewController class:

 ```